codurance/site/src/_posts/2019-10-30-crafting-websites-using-finite-state-machines-part-I.md

 **Table of contents**

+- PROBLEM
-- PROBLEM: How should we start crafting a web app?
+  * How should we start crafting a web app?
 - SOLUTION
   * THEORY
   * Strategy